-It is imperative to touch upon and explain in detail the ramifications of the demerger process on the receivables of the participating companies; to elaborate on whether the due amount left at the disposal of demerging parent company after asset transfer shall suffice to meet the debt owed to creditors.
+It is imperative to touch upon and explain the ramifications of the demerger process on the receivables of the participating companies; to elaborate on whether the due amount left at the disposal of demerging parent company after asset transfer shall be sufficient meet the debt owed to creditors.

 IV.
-Right to Inspect: Each company participating in demerger process is obliged to submit the following documents to the review of their respective shareholders no later than two months prior to the General Assembly Meeting to be convened to adopt demerger process:
+Right to Inspect: Each company participating in the demerger process is obliged to submit the following documents to the review of their respective shareholders no later than two months before the General Assembly Meeting to be convened to adopt the demerger process:

-If all shareholders unanimously approve at the general assembly meeting, small-sized companies within the meaning of law, can dispense with the necessity of right to inspect.
-Each of the companies participating in demerger process is obliged to announce the right to inspect at Turkish Trade Registry Gazette, as well as their web pages.
+If all shareholders unanimously approved at the general assembly meeting, small-sized companies within the meaning of the law can dispense with the necessity of the right to inspect.
+Each of the companies participating in the demerger process is obliged to announce the right to inspect the Turkish Trade Registry Gazette and its web pages.

-V. Securing Creditor’s Rights: The Law requires certain procedures to be implemented to avoid any harm to be incurred by creditors as a result of demerger.
-Accordingly, participating companies in the demerge process shall invite their creditors to notify their receivables and make a claim for security, through an announcement to be made at Turkish Trade Registry Gazette, three times at seven days intervals.
+V. Securing Creditor’s Rights: The Law requires certain procedures to be implemented to avoid any harm incurred by creditors due to the demerger.
+Accordingly, participating companies in the demerge process shall invite their creditors to notify their receivables and make a security claim through an announcement at the Turkish Trade Registry Gazette, three times at seven days intervals.

 VI.
-The Status of Assets Excluded from Demerger: It is possible to make arrangements at the demerger agreement and demerger plan with regard to assets to be excluded from demerger and hence remain under disposal of the parent demerging company.
-In case failure to touch upon that issue in the said documents, then the provisions of the TCC shall apply.
+The Status of Assets Excluded From Demerger: It is possible to make arrangements at the demerger agreement and demerger plan concerning assets to be excluded from demerger and hence remain under the disposal of the parent demerging company.
+If failure to touch upon that issue in the said documents, then the provisions of the TCC shall apply.

 VII.
-Responsibility of the Companies Participating in Demerger: Pursuant to Article 176 of the TCC, parties involved in the demerger process shall be jointly liable for the debts owed to the creditors in case the party expected to incur the debt and make the payment pursuant to demerger plan fails to honor its obligation in due course and becomes party in default.
-As a side note, personal liability of the shareholders of the parent demerging company for the debt shall drop due to statute of limitation after three years, starting from announcement at the trade gazette of demerger decision.
+Responsibility of The Companies Participating in Demerger: According to Article 176 of the TCC, parties involved in the demerger process shall be jointly liable for the debts owed to the creditors in case the party expected to incur the debt and make the payment according to demerger plan fails to honour its obligation in due course and becomes a party in default.
+As a side note, personal liability of the shareholders of the parent demerging company for the debt shall drop due to statute of limitation after three years, starting from the announcement at the trade gazette of demerger decision.

 VIII.
-Protection of Employee: In demerger, unless objected by the employee, the labor contracts shall be transferred to the transferee company with all rights and debts arisen thereby up until the transfer day.
-If the employee objects, the labor contract is terminated at the end of the grace period stipulated at Turkish Labor Code; the transferee and the employee are both liable to fulfil their obligations until termination date.
-In this context, the former employer and transferee will be severally liable for the employees’ receivables which are already due before the demerger as well as further rights to be conferred up until the end of employment agreement in case the employee objects to the assignment of its labor contract to the transferee company.
+Protection of Employee: In demerger, unless objected by the employee, the labour contracts shall be transferred to the transferee company with all rights and debts arising thereby up until the transfer day.
+If the employee objects, the labour contract is terminated at the end of the grace period stipulated in the Turkish Labor Code; the transferee and the employee are liable to fulfil their obligations until the termination date.
+In this context, the former employer and transferee will be severally liable for the employees’ receivables which are already due before the demerger, as well as further rights to be conferred up until the end of the employment agreement in case the employee objects to the assignment of its labour contract to the transferee company.

-3. Resolution on Demerger and Registration at Trade Registry
+3. Resolution on Demerger and Registration at The Trade Registry

 After securing the debts owed to the creditors, the managing bodies of participating companies to the merger process are expected to submit the Demerger Agreement and Plan to the General Assembly of the Shareholders of the Company.
-Approval vote of the qualified majority of the shareholders are required to adopt a resolution for demerger unless a specific majority for quorum present and decision making process is sought at Articles of Association of the participating companies.
+Approval vote of the qualified majority of the shareholders is required to adopt a resolution for demerger unless a specific majority for a quorum is present and a decision-making process is sought at Articles of Association of the participating companies.

-When the demerger is approved at the general assembly of the shareholders, the board of directors of the company shall have the resolution registered at trade registry of Turkey.
-If the capital of the demerging parent company shall be reduced due to partial demerger or spin-off, the amendment to the Articles of Association in this regard shall be brought and registered as well.
+When the demerger is approved at the general assembly of the shareholders, the company’s board of directors shall have the resolution registered at the Trade Registry of Turkey.
+Suppose the capital of the demerging parent company shall be reduced due to partial demerger or spin-off.
+In that case, the amendment to the Articles of Association in this regard shall be brought and registered as well.

-In case of full demerger or split-up, the emerging parent company shall automatically cease to exist upon registration of demerger resolution at the trade registry and all the actives and passives at the balance sheet shall be assigned to the transferee company upon such registration without any further notice or transaction.
+In case of full demerger or split-up, the emerging parent company shall automatically cease to exist upon registration of demerger resolution at the trade registry.
+All the actives and passives at the balance sheet shall be assigned to the transferee company upon such registration without any further notice or transaction.